splvm/database-meetup/README.md

    - [The Part-time Parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)

    Next week, we have a special guest talk features David Wei on the topic of LSM Trees!

 22. **4/9/2022** This is our final meetup - we. have.
 FINISHED.
 CMU 15.445!
 Come and join us to celebrate this moment!
 Bring drinks and sparking water because we will talk about our next journey in learning everything in systems.
+23. **4/13/2022** We have officially ended our database meetup!
+Thank you, for staying with us, on this incredible adventure!

 ## Schedule